Florin Florea··9 min read

 2. Lead capture wiring.
 Most agencies want the estimate emailed and the lead pushed to HubSpot/Pipedrive.
 That doubles scope — email templates, consent checkboxes, webhook handling.

 3. Caching and rate limits.
 If you expect real traffic, cache identical requests.
-I have seen a widget burn through a rate limit because every keystroke fired an API call.
+We have seen a widget burn through a rate limit because every keystroke fired an API call.
 Debounce costs nothing; retrofitting it costs a support ticket.

 The Expensive Part: Estimation Data